plumed-nest/plumed-nest/README.md

 You might want to have a look at the nest.py script in this repository, which does all the processing.
 If you look in the [issues](https://github.com/plumed-nest/plumed-nest/issues) tab of this repository, you will find comments on the current limitations and a features that we plan to implement in the future.

 **Contributions to this repository, both as new projects and as improvements to our analysis scripts are welcome!
 Please open a new [issue](https://github.com/plumed-nest/plumed-nest/issues/new) or [pull request](https://github.com/plumed-nest/plumed-nest/compare) if you have comments or ideas to share.**

+## Testing the appearance of the PLUMED-NEST site

+If you push a commit on branch `test`, the result will appear on www.plumed-nest.org/test-site.
+Use this to double check changes to the layout before committing to master branch.
+Feel free to force push this branch (with `git push -f origin yourbranch:test`), this branch is just used for testing.